 On Wednesday, 31st of July, on the first week of my CELTA course, I received that dreaded phone call, my little sister letting me know my grandpa died.
 A few days later I had a chat with one of my tutors and he inevitably asked me how I felt.
 My least favourite question at that time.
-It was the first time I didn’t cry when I was asked that and I said:
+It was the first time I didn’t cry when I was asked that after grandpa’s death and I said:

 ‘I just hope my uncle doesn’t die either, if that happens, I’m out.
 I’m definitely quitting this course.
 I won’t be able to handle it’.